German A Level

 A Level German (French and Politics)

-TModern Foreign Language A Levels are in high demand and something you can use in everyday life.
-It is an amazing skill to have and not many other colleges offer German A Level.
-The oral presentations and debates in class build your confidence and I really like the size of the classes.
+Modern foreign language A Levels are in high-demand and something you can use in everyday life – it is an amazing skill to have and not many other colleges offer German A Level.
+Having a language on your CV can open doors for you.
+The oral presentations and debates in class build your confidence.
+I really like the size of the classes and we have all the resources we could need.
+I plan to study French and German at university.

 See how an apprentice can help your business.